 We will review your situation at intervals that are appropriate to the term of the arrangement to ensure you continue to be on the most appropriate arrangement for your circumstances.
 All borrowers to the mortgage must co-operate with these reviews, for example, by submitting an updated Standard Financial Statement (SFS) either through our online web form or through our excel form (xls, 740KB).

-Any alternative repayment arrangement, missed payment data, participation in mortgage to rent scheme, voluntary surrender and repossession are reported to the Central Credit Register (CCR), as required by law, and to the Irish Credit Bureau (ICB), in the legitimate interests of permanent tsb and the ICB.
+Any alternative repayment arrangement, missed payment data, participation in mortgage to rent scheme, voluntary surrender and repossession are reported to the Central Credit Register (CCR), as required by law, in the legitimate interests of permanent tsb and the CCR.
 This may affect your future ability to borrow.

 In the event that your property is sold, solicitor and auctioneer costs will apply.
 These costs will vary depending on the auctioneer/solicitor and on the sale price of the property.